AlexWaygood/cpython/Doc/library/sys.rst

    currently running Python interpreter.
 The following attributes are required to exist in all Python implementations.

+   .. attribute:: sys.implementation.name

-   *name* is the implementation's identifier, e.g. ``'cpython'``.
+      The implementation's identifier, e.g. ``'cpython'``.
 The actual string is defined by the Python implementation, but it is guaranteed to be lower case.

+   .. attribute:: sys.implementation.version

-   *version* is a named tuple, in the same format as :data:`sys.version_info`.
+      A named tuple, in the same format as :data:`sys.version_info`.
 It represents the version of the Python *implementation*.
-This has a distinct meaning from the specific version of the Python *language* to which the currently running interpreter conforms, which ``sys.version_info`` represents.
-For example, for PyPy 1.8 ``sys.implementation.version`` might be ``sys.version_info(1, 8, 0, 'final', 0)``, whereas ``sys.version_info`` would be ``sys.version_info(2, 7, 2, 'final', 0)``.
-For CPython they are the same value, since it is the reference implementation.
+This has a distinct meaning from the specific version of the Python *language* to which the currently running interpreter conforms, which :data:`!sys.version_info` represents.
+For
+      example, for PyPy 1.8 ``sys.implementation.version`` might be ``sys.version_info(1, 8, 0, 'final', 0)``, whereas :data:`!sys.version_info`
+      would be ``sys.version_info(2, 7, 2, 'final', 0)``.
+For CPython they
+      are the same value, since it is the reference implementation.

+   .. attribute:: sys.implementation.hexversion*

-   *hexversion* is the implementation version in hexadecimal format, like :data:`sys.hexversion`.
+      The implementation version in hexadecimal format, like :data:`sys.hexversion`.

+   .. attribute:: sys.implementation.cache_tag

-   *cache_tag* is the tag used by the import machinery in the filenames of cached modules.
+      The tag used by the import machinery in the filenames of cached modules.
 By convention, it would be a composite of the implementation's name and version, like ``'cpython-33'``.
 However, a Python implementation may use some other value if appropriate.
 If ``cache_tag`` is set to ``None``, it indicates that module caching should be disabled.

    :data:`sys.implementation` may contain additional attributes specific to the Python implementation.
 These non-standard attributes must start with